pkestene/npcuda-example/README.md

 This fork just add slights changes:
 - add cython-template (just to test everything works, when wrapping a C++/CUDA class)
-- add a clean methon in setup.py
+- add a clean method in setup.py

 ## swig vs cython